HL7NZ/nhi/input/pagecontent/ComplianceTestingImportantInformation.md

   border-collapse: collapse;
 }
 </style>
-<caption><b>These are optional tests which help cover off the ability for applications to cope with new format NHI numbers and to incorporate other HIP services</b></caption>
+<caption><b>This set of tests allow you to self assess your readiness for the new NHI number format when interacting with the NHI and other HIP services.
+They can be used for FHIR, SOAP or the legacy HL7 interfaces.</b></caption>
 <tr><th>Reference</th>
 <th>Purpose</th>
 <th>Input values</th>